BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 title: How to add tabs to your wiki page
 description: [sandbox] Guide including template
 published: false
-date: 2024-11-10T13:58:18.143Z
+date: 2024-11-10T14:07:29.849Z
 tags: test
 editor: markdown
 dateCreated: 2024-11-10T07:43:44.876Z
 ---

-# Tabs and Subtabs
+# Tabs and Sub-tabs

-Among other uses Tabsets are a convenient way to organize longer articles, make more complex guides easier to follow, or break down the display of extensive information.
+Among other uses tabsets are a convenient way to organize longer articles, make more complex guides easier to follow, or break down the display of extensive information.

-> Please not that Tabs are only available in the markdown editor, they are rendered upon saving.
+> Please not that tabs are only available in the markdown editor, they are rendered upon saving.
-Do not convert back to the visual editor once you added Tabs, it would break them.
+Do not convert back to the visual editor once you added tabsets, it would inevitably break them.
 {.is-warning}

 To use tabsets either follow the steps below or copy the templates provided.

 # How to add a tabset

-Optional: you can add content beween the tabset header and the tabset if you want.
+Optional: you can add content between the tabset header and the tabset if you want.

 # Tab {.tabset}
 ## Step One